andrewowest/noindex/README.md

 ## Philosophy

-Noindex is designed for **intentional communities**.
+Noindex is designed for intentionally small communities.
 Not viral growth.
 Not engagement metrics.
 Just people vouching for people, creating trusted spaces for real conversation.

 The invite-only model creates:
 - **Accountability** - Your invite tree matters